 The LCD (Liquid Crystal Display) was the display technology breakthrough that made laptop computers possible.
 Before LCDs, there were some portable computers known as “luggables” that employed a small tube display that took up half the room and power.
-LCD screens are lightweight, consume minimal power, and unlike the old-fashioned tube displays, are well suited to getting bounced around.
+LCD Thunderbolt monitor is lightweight, consumes minimal power, and unlike the old-fashioned tube displays, is well suited to getting bounced around.

 The LCD panel itself acts as a sort of electronic color film, but the images it produces are nearly invisible to the eye.
 If you remember the old 35 mm slides that used to be popular in photography, you’ll remember how hard it was to make out the picture without a slide projector or a light table.
 The light source that turns the LCD “film” into a bright display is called the “backlight.”